take the first step in cultivating your success

 • Your boss should be the first person you tell — this will avoid office gossip and allow them to prepare for the necessary follow-up.

-• Set up a meeting to share the news with your manager; it’s best to discuss in person or over the phone versus sharing your news in an email or text.
+• Set up a meeting to share the news with your manager; it’s best to discuss in person or over the phone, rather than sharing your news via email or text.

-• Additionally, this is a perfect time to share your top-level ideas for a smooth transition.
+• Additionally, this is an ideal opportunity to share your top-level ideas for a seamless transition.

-• After the resignation conversation, follow-up with an email re-cap.
-Please note, some organizations will ask for a formal resignation letter.
-This email should be simple and include the necessary details about your last day.
+• After the resignation conversation, follow up with an email recap.
+Please note that some organizations may require a formal resignation letter.
+This email should be straightforward and include all the necessary details regarding your last day.

-• Be prepared for follow-up questions about your reasons for leaving and where you’re going.
+• Be prepared for follow-up questions regarding your reasons for leaving and your future plans.
 It’s typical to provide a brief + honest answer.

-• Determine who else you want to talk with directly — do you have a matrix manager or others you collaborate with closely?
+• Determine who else you want to talk to directly — do you have a matrix manager or others with whom you collaborate closely?
 Be sure to ask your manager for time to speak with them before a team announcement.

 Build a transition plan